Campus Life and Resources

 Center for the Integration of Research, Teaching, and Learning

-The Center for the Integration of Research, Teaching, and Learning (CIRTL) is a national network of 43 universities and colleges that are focused on enhancing excellence in undergraduate education through the development of a national faculty committed to implementing and advancing effective teaching practices for diverse learners as part of successful and varied professional careers.
+The Center for the Integration of Research, Teaching, and Learning (CIRTL) is a national network of 45 universities and colleges focused on enhancing excellence in undergraduate education through the development of a national faculty committed to implementing and advancing effective teaching practices for a variety of learners as part of successful and varied professional careers.

 As a founding member of the CIRTL network, CIRTL@TAMU works collaboratively with the Graduate and Professional School, the Center for Teaching Excellence, and the academic colleges/schools to offer a range of local and national teaching and learning opportunities for graduate and professional students, postdoctoral scholars, and faculty throughout the Texas A&M University System (TAMUS).
 These opportunities help participants learn best practices in teaching, as well as apply the principles of teaching as research, in a supportive context of one or more local learning communities that are infused with the pillars of CIRTL: Learning-through-Diversity, Learning Community, and Teaching as Research.
 Participants who engage with the network can earn CIRTL certification at the Associate, Practitioner, and Scholar levels.